-If you have listed property that you placed in service in a prior year and the business use dropped to 50% or less this year, figure the amount to be recaptured under section 280F(b)(2).
+If you have listed property that you placed in service in a prior year and the business use decreased to 50% or less this year, figure the amount to be recaptured under section 280F(b)(2).
 Complete column (b), lines 33 through 35.
 See Pub.
 463, Travel, Entertainment, Gift, and Car Expenses, for more details on recapture of excess depreciation.

-Note: If you have more than one property subject to the recapture rules, use separate statements to figure the recapture amounts and attach the statements to your tax return.
+Note.
+If you have more than one property subject to the recapture rules, figure the recapture amounts separately for each property.
+Show these calculations on a separate statement and attach it to your tax return.

 In column (a), enter the section 179 expense deduction you claimed when the property was placed in service.
-In column (b), enter the depreciation allowable on the property in prior tax years (include any section 179 expense deduction you claimed when the property was placed in service).
+In column (b), enter the depreciation allowable on the property in prior tax years (plus any section 179 expense deduction you claimed when the property was placed in service).

-In column (a), enter the depreciation that would have been allowable on the section 179 amount from the year the property was placed in service through (and including) the current year.
+In column (a), enter the depreciation that would have been allowable on the section 179 property from the year the property was placed in service through (and including) the current year.
 See Pub.
 946, How To Depreciate Property.